Trmrskr/printf/README.md

   All your header files should be include guarded Don’t forget to push your header file

-## Specifier handling
+## Flags and Specifier handling

-Specifier to be handled by the printf function include, c, s, %, d, i, etc.
+Specifier to be handled by the printf function include, c, s, %, d, i, r, R, S, o, x, X, u, etc.
+Flags such as +, ' ', and # were handled in limited cases.

 # ALX SE PROGRAMME